Teoscar Hernández Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.22 team ERA that ranks 16th across all league pitching staffs.
+- The Red Sox have a 4.24 team ERA that ranks 16th among all league pitching staffs.

-- Red Sox pitchers combine to allow 131 total home runs at a clip of 1.2 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (133 total, 1.3 per game).

-- The Red Sox are sending Pivetta (7-5) to the mound to make his ninth start of the season.
-He is 7-5 with a 4.11 ERA and 100 strikeouts in 81 2/3 innings pitched.
+- Bello makes the start for the Red Sox, his 18th of the season.
+He is 7-6 with a 3.66 ERA and 82 strikeouts in 96 2/3 innings pitched.

-- The righty last appeared in relief on Tuesday, when he threw five scoreless innings against the Atlanta Braves while giving up three hits.
+- In his last appearance on Wednesday, the right-hander threw six innings against the Atlanta Braves, allowing three earned runs while surrendering four hits.

-- In 25 games this season, the 30-year-old has a 4.11 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.